datateknik-lth/datateknik-lth/ak3/ingproc3-ETSF01/sammanfattningar/lect4_resource_allocation.md

 ### Resource allocation
 * Resource types
-..* Includes labour, equipment, materials, space, services etc.
+  * Includes labour, equipment, materials, space, services etc.
-..* Time (duration)
+  * Time (duration)
-...
     Can often be reduced by adding more staff.
-..* Money
+  * Money
-... used to buy other types of resources.
+    Used to buy other types of resources.